rforssen.net / iot

 Execution order

-# boot sequence
+# boot sequence (every power-on or reset)

 boot.py

-→ if update: write files → reboot
+→ if update: write files atomically → reboot

-→ if no update: exit
+→ if no update: exit → main.py runs

 → asyncio.gather(

-platform.start(app), # register, web server, heartbeat
+platform.start(app), # register device, web server, heartbeat loop

-app.run() # sensor loop
+app.run() # device sensor / actuator loop

 )

-Data flow
+Telemetry flow

-# app.py
+# app.py (sensor loop)

 platform.report(